Biology Research Immersion Course for High School Students: Summer 2014

 Training the next generation of researchers on aging

-In accordance with the directives of the Presidential Science, Technology, Engineering and Math (STEM) campaign, the Buck Institute is providing summer internships to give local high school students the tools and mentorship necessary to excel in science and math.
-With 19 research labs participating, students will have the opportunity to explore research involving the aging process along with Alzheimer’s and Parkinson’s diseases, cancer, arthritis, stroke, osteoporosis, and cardiovascular disease, among others.
-Students are encouraged to read about the research being conducted at the Buck Institute by visiting faculty websites and indicate an area of interest when applying.
+PROGRAM: In line with the directives of the Presidential Science, Technology, Engineering and Mathematics (STEM) campaign, the Buck Institute for Research on Aging provides a program each summer to give local high school students the tools and mentorship necessary to excel in science and mathematics.
+With 23 research labs participating, students have the opportunity to explore research involving the aging process and aging-related diseases.
+Students are encouraged to visit Buck Institute faculty websites to read about the research being conducted at the Buck and to indicate an area of interest when applying for the program.

 "Wells Fargo is proud to be a long-time supporter of the Buck Institute’s Summer Scholars Program.
 Deserving high school students get real laboratory experience that helps propel them into a great future.
 Some of these kids even get their names included in peer-reviewed scientific studies – it’s a joy to see them succeed."